Joe Elliott

-Joseph Thomas Elliott (born 1 August 1959) is an English singer-songwriter, best known as the lead singer and one of the founding members of the hard rock band Def Leppard.
+Joseph Thomas Elliott (born 1 August 1959) is an English musician, best known as the lead singer and one of the founding members of the hard rock band Def Leppard.
 He has also been the lead singer of the David Bowie tribute band the Cybernauts and the Mott the Hoople cover band Down 'n' Outz.
 Elliott is known for his distinctive and wide-ranging raspy vocals.
 He was inducted into the Rock and Roll Hall of Fame as a member of Def Leppard on 29 March 2019.
+He is considered by some journalists to be among the greatest glam metal singers of all time.

 Early life

 Joseph Thomas Elliott was born in Sheffield to Joseph William Elliott (1930–2011) and Cynthia Gibson.
+He is an only child.
 He was educated at King Edward VII School.